×

 We asked people about the cost of living in Rabat, they wrote:

 "The cost of living in Rabat is generally considered to be quite affordable.
 Rent for a nice 1 bedroom apartment in Rabat is typically around $400 USD per month, while a nice 2 bedroom apartment can cost around $600 USD per month.
-Eating dinner at a moderately priced restaurant in Rabat can cost around $15 USD per person," said one expat.
+Eating dinner at a moderately priced restaurant in Rabat can cost around $15 USD per person," wrote one expat living in Rabat.

 What are the visa & residency requirements in Rabat?

 "In order to visit Rabat, visitors must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, two passport-sized photographs, and a fee.
 Depending on the type of visa, additional documents may be required.
 In order to obtain residency in Rabat, Morocco, applicants must submit an application form, a valid passport, two passport-sized photographs, a copy of their birth certificate, a copy of their marriage certificate (if applicable), a copy of their criminal record (if applicable), and a fee.
-Depending on the type of residency, additional documents may be required," said one expat living in Rabat.
+Depending on the type of residency, additional documents may be required," commented one expat who moved to Rabat.

 Why do people move to Rabat?